 Kia’s car scrappage scheme

-Kia is offering £2,000 off its Rio Pulse and All New Picanto models when you trade in your old car.
+Kia is offering up to £2,000 off its Rio, Picanto, Stonic or cee’d models when you trade in your old car.

-Deadline: Purchases must be made by 31 March 2018
+Deadline: New cars must be registered by 30 June 2018

 Example deal: £2,000 off a new Kia Rio